Copper naphthenate

 Copper naphthenate is a copper derivative of naphthenic acid.
 Although commonly called salts of naphthenic acid, copper naphthenate is not ionic, but is a covalent coordination complex, hence its lipophilic character.
+It has the general formula Cu(RCOO)_{2}.
+Its structure is assumed to resemble that of copper(II) acetate.

 Copper naphthenate is most widely used in wood preservation and for protecting other cellulosic materials such as textiles and cordage from damage by decay, fungi and insects.
 Other metal naphthenates are used as paint driers, rubber adhesion promoters, lubricant additives, and catalysts where oil solubility is required.

+Properties and composition

+Copper naphthenate is a dark-green, amorphous glassy solid, paste or viscous liquid that is freely soluble in various organic solvents including mineral spirits, diesel fuel and other fuel oils, and creosote-petroleum mixtures.

+The properties of copper naphthenate treating solutions are dependent on the type of oil used as the carrier: